Ibn al-Jawzi: Family Background and Life

-Ibn al-Jawzi was born between 507 and 12 H./1113-19 CE to a "fairly wealthy family" in Baghdad, which "descended from Abu Bakr", His parents proceeded to give their son a "thorough education" in all the principal disciplines of the period, whence Ibn al-Jawzi had the good fortune of studying under such notable scholars of the time as Ibn al-Zāghūnī (d.
+His parents proceeded to give their son a "thorough education" in all the principal disciplines of the period, whence Ibn al-Jawzi had the good fortune of studying under such notable scholars of the time as Ibn al-Zāghūnī (d.
 1133), Abū Bakr al-Dīnawarī (d.
-1137–8), Shaiykh Saiyed Razzaq Ali Gilani (d.
+1137–8), Shaykh Sayyid Razzaq Ali Gilani (d.
 1208), Abū Manṣūr al-Jawālīkī (d.
 1144–5), Abu 'l-Faḍl b. al-Nāṣir (d.
 1155), Abū Ḥakīm al-Nahrawānī (d.
-1161) and Abū Yaʿlā the Younger (d.
+1161) and Abū Yaʿlā As-Saghir (d.
 1163).
 Additionally, Ibn al-Jawzi began to be heavily influenced by the works of other scholars he read but whom he had never met personally, such as Abu Nu`aym (d.
 1038), a Shafi'i Ashari mystic, al-Khatib al-Baghdadi (d.
 1071), a Hanbali who had changed to Shafi'ism, and the prominent Hanbali thinker Ibn `Aqīl (d. ca. 1120), whom Ibn al-Jawzi would both praise and criticize in his later writings.
 He was an adherent of the Ashari school of dialectical theology, an aspect of his thought that would later distinguish him from many of his fellow Hanbali thinkers, In his early works he criticized speculation in theology, in particular modernizing trends among the Sufis.

 Ibn al-Jawzi began his career proper during the reign of al-Muqtafi (d.
 1160), the thirty-first caliph of the Abbasid Caliphate, whose Hanbali vizier, Ibn Hubayra (d.
 1165), served as a patron of Ibn al-Jawzi's scholarship.
 Beginning his scholarly career as a teaching assistant to his mentor Abū Ḥakīm al-Nahrawānī, who taught Hanbali jurisprudence in two separate schools, Ibn al-Jawzi succeeded al-Nahrawānī as "master of these two colleges" after the latter's death in 1161.
 A year or so prior to this, however, Ibn al-Jawzi had already begun his career as a preacher, as Ibn Hubayra had given him free rein to deliver his passionate sermons every Friday in the vizer's own house.
 After al-Muqtafi's death, the succeeding caliph, al-Mustanjid (d.
-1170), called upon Ibn al-Jawzi to preach his sermons in the Caliph's Palace mosque – one of the most prominent houses of worship in the whole of Baghdad – during the three military interventions of the Fatimid Dynasty in the city.
+1170), called upon Ibn al-Jawzi to preach his sermons in the Caliph's palace mosque – one of the most prominent houses of worship in the whole of Baghdad – during the three campaigns of Nur al-Din Zengi against the tottering Fatimid Caliphate.
 In these sermons, Ibn al-Jawzi is said to have "vigorously defended the prophetic precedent and criticized, not only all those whom he considered to be schismatics, but also the jurists who were too blindly attached to their own schools of law."